2013 Nissan Murano Performance

 - "It provides a good mix of ride comfort and handling poise, and the standard 3.5-liter V-6 has plenty of power." -- Cars.com

 - "We probably would have hailed the CrossCabrio for its structural integrity 10 or so years ago, but compared to other new convertibles, this Nissan's structure seems a little flaccid.
 Nevertheless, it is incredibly fun to drive around in such an extravagantly unique convertible." -- Edmunds (2012)

 - "During our week with the Murano CrossCabriolet, we managed to cruise on a variety of roads ranging from highways, to backroads, city streets and dirt roads.
 Throughout, we found the CrossCab to be a willing performer, and one that was capable of handling all road challenges we tossed its way." -- Left Lane News (2011)

 The 2013 Murano is powered exclusively by a 3.5-liter V6 that produces 260 horsepower.
 In the CrossCabriolet, however, the engine is tuned to make 265 horsepower.
 Both models are equipped with a CVT.
 With front-wheel drive, the Murano averages an EPA-estimated 18/24 mpg city/highway, which is about average for the class.

 Nearly all reviewers say that the Murano feels fast, with ample power for all situations.
-Several even praise its CVT for its ability to supply ample power for passing or accelerating, which is a rare compliment for a CVT.
+Several even praise its CVT for its ability to help deliver ample power for passing or accelerating, which is a rare compliment for a CVT.